Piplupful/EGN-4952C-Fall-2022-FAU-Group-3-Fast-Text-Detection/README.md

 which writes a new YUV file, where each 8x8 block of pixel's Y value is now equal to the average of the original, creating a pseudo compressed image.
 This code will serve as the basis of our OpenCL based pipeline, to test out text detection solutions.

--September 1, 2022: First major merge into main.
+- September 1, 2022: First major merge into main.
 Improved input, created OpenCL based pipeline and template, enhanced QoL for testing and runtime analysis down the road.